click the tabs below to find out more about my current research projects

 Palm oil is one of just four commodities driving the majority of tropical deforestation and the second largest driver of global warming after beef production.
 But how is oil palm, as plant and product, understood by indigenous peoples in the places where it is introduced and cultivated?
 How might indigenous views of this proliferating plant shed light on larger questions about the relationship between human and other-than-human life?
-And how must posthumanist theory grapple with more-than-human entities, like oil palm, whose ontologies are both lively and lethal?
 Drawing on eighteen months of fieldwork in the West Papuan district of Merauke, this project explores how oil palm’s arrival reconfigures the landscape, interspecies relations, notions of time, and dream experiences of indigenous Marind communities.
-It examines the conflicting moral, symbolic, and political meanings that Marind attribute to introduced oil palm, and how these contrast with the form and attributes of native sago palm.
-It also situates the social and environmental transformations wrought by deforestation and monocrop expansion in the context of West Papua’s violent and volatile history of political colonization, ethnic domination, and capitalist incursion.
+It situates the social and environmental transformations wrought by deforestation and monocrop expansion in the context of West Papua’s violent and volatile history of political colonization, ethnic domination, and capitalist incursion.
 Working with and across species categories and hierarchies, the project analyzes how the proliferation of industrial monocrops subverts the futures and relations of some lifeforms while opening new horizons of possibility for others.
-Its empirical grounding in indigenous experiences and modes of analysis offers a critical counterpoint to the primarily Western-centric and technoscientific focus of posthumanist studies to date.
 Taking oil palm as its central protagonist, this project makes a contribution to our understanding of changing plant-human relations in an age of rampant ecological destruction.

-Multispecies justice, according to Donna Haraway, is inherently speculative, oriented towards the future.
-We seek essays and para-ethnographic artifacts that consider the promise of multispecies justice.
-Promises may give purpose, meaning and order to human life, but they can also perpetually postpone the realization of hopes and desires, according to Sara Ahmed.
-Promises can become instruments of oppression that impose certain imagined futures at the cost of others.
-In some situations, however, justice demands a disruption of the foundational order.
-In thinking about these possible disruptions we draw inspiration from Ruha Benjamin who insists that the speculative horizons of multispecies studies expand beyond technological, scientific, and material domains.
 This interdisciplinary project explores what it would mean to reconceptualize, reimagine and reinstitute justice through a multispecies lens.
 It brings together academics, activists, and artists, and seeks to move beyond anthropocentric and Eurocentric framings of justice.
 We are interested in the lifeworlds of Indigenous peoples and the urban poor who often live with environmental injustice—experiencing unequal suffering from biodiversity loss, resource extraction, toxic exposures, and atmospheric changes.
 The aim of the project is to generate diffraction patterns--glimmers of possible futures--with new and interdisciplinary knowledge in cultural theory and multispecies studies.
-Our aim is to contribute to a growing body of literature in multispecies studies that is informed by the situated knowledge of Indigenous peoples and postcolonial intellectuals.
+We hope to contribute to a growing body of literature in multispecies studies that is informed by the situated knowledge of Indigenous peoples and postcolonial intellectuals.
 In doing so, we want to offer a counterpoint to prevailing approaches for reimagining and redefining what is possible in multispecies worlds, that have largely been situated in the unmarked white space of Euro-American settler colonialism.
 As we consider the promissory nature of justice, we will tack back and forth between descriptions of present conditions of life, and speculation about the future to come.

-Click here to read an article on hunger in West Papua
+click here to read an article on human-kangaroo relations in Australia